 Building long-lasting partnerships with the associations, media outlets and academic bodies who share IoB’s objective of advancing industries through technology, IoB ensures that our communities are presented with the richest content to help fulfill business dreams.

-Chris’ regular team includes: Jessica Twentyman (Financial Times, Economist Intelligence Unit); Adrian Bridgwater (Forbes, Computer Weekly, The Register); Sooraj Shah (Computing, New Statesman Tech); Rene Millman (Cloud Pro); Nic Fearn (TechRadar); and Sandra Vogel (ZDNet), and is rapidly expanding to include a diverse range of new, challenging voices, such as transformation expert Sean Culey.
+Contributors have included: Chris Middleton (former editor, now contributor, Computing, Diginomica, The Guardian), Malek Murison; Jessica Twentyman (Financial Times, Economist Intelligence Unit); Joanna Goodman (Guardian); Kate O’Flaherty (Guardian, Times, Economist, Inquirer); Mark Samuels (Computing, Computer Weekly, Register, Times); Adrian Bridgwater (Forbes, Computer Weekly, The Register); Sooraj Shah (Computing, New Statesman Tech); Rene Millman (Cloud Pro); Nic Fearn (TechRadar); Sandra Vogel (ZDNet); Kayla Matthews; Nik Rawlinson; and transformation expert Sean Culey.